For information, please contact our admissions staff. You can also phone +1-859-257-4997. We try to respond to email within two business days.

 If you have questions that you wish to direct to The Graduate School, please send an email to Vivian Bowling at firstname.lastname@example.org.

 If you are an international student or wish to be considered for a teaching assistantship or a fellowship, we should have both parts of your application (both to The Graduate School and the department) by the following dates:

-- For fall semester: online application and fee: March 15.
+- For the fall semester: online application and fee: March 15.
 All materials: April 1.

-- For spring semester: online application and fee: August 15.
+- For the spring semester: online application and fee: August 15.
 All materials: September 1.

 - We only accept applications for the fall and spring semesters; admission is not granted for the summer sessions.

 If you are a domestic student not looking for financial support, we should have both parts of your application at least one month before your first semester starts.